eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

    <tr>
       <td>/subscriptions/*subscription name*</td>
       <td>GET</td>
-      <td>Fetches information about a single subscription from the back end</td>
+      <td>Fetches information about a single subscription from the back-end</td>
    </tr>
    <tr>
       <td>/subscriptions/*subscription name*</td>
       <td>DELETE</td>
-      <td>Deletes a single instance from the back end</td>
+      <td>Deletes a single instance from the back-end</td>
    </tr>
    <tr>
       <td>/information</td>
       <td>GET</td>
-      <td>Fetches all information from about the back end and it´s components</td>
+      <td>Fetches all information from about the back-end and it´s components</td>
    </tr>
    <tr>
       <td>/queryAggregatedObject</td>